eoladil/fam/README.md

 # FAM - Flatpak Alias Manager

-FAM is a self-contained automation tool that generates and manages shell aliases for Flatpak applications.
+FAM is a script that automatically generates and manages shell aliases for Flatpak applications.
 When active, it listens for new Flatpak installs or removals, updating the alias shell script accordingly.

 For example, running `librewolf` on the terminal becomes the equivalent of running `flatpak run io.gitlab.librewolf-community`.
 If the command already exists, a `-flatpak` tag is added to the alias.